What Are Medical Billing Services?

 Our Approach

-MedPrecision assumed full billing operations with a dedicated team, immediately addressed the denial backlog, and implemented standardized workflows for charge entry, claim scrubbing, and A/R follow-up.
+MedPrecision assumed full billing operations with an assigned team, immediately addressed the denial backlog, and implemented standardized workflows for charge entry, claim scrubbing, and A/R follow-up.
 We also identified that the practice was not billing for several ancillary services including immunizations and lab draws.

 Key Outcomes